akshit-agarwal-123/IMDB-Movie-Reviews-Sentiment-Analysis-Using-LSTM-Networks/README.md

-# Sentiment Analysis of IMDB Movie Reviews using LSTM (Long-Short Term Memory) Networks
+# Predicting Hit Songs on Spotify using Deep Feedforward Neural Nets
 This project performs sentiment analysis by classification an IMDB movie review into positive (1) and negative (0)

 ### Description of the Dataset